-6.1 All use of medication defined as a controlled drug, even if the pupil can administer the medication themselves, is done under the supervision of the school nurse.
+6.1 All use of medication defined as a controlled drug, even if the pupil can administer the medication themselves, is done under the supervision of the school medical team.
 Controlled medication is stored securely in lockable box or cupboard.